 Whether you fancy getting fitter, being happier or learning new things, these are the apps to grab

 It’s 2018!
 And for many people, fervently hurling last year’s calendar into the abyss, a new year is a time to try new things.
-With the right apps, your iPhone can make this process much easier.
-So whether you’ve resolved to try something new and amazing over the coming twelve months, or just want ideas on how to improve your life – and stick to new habits – then check out these 21 iPhone greats.
+With the right apps, your iPhone or iPad can make this process much easier.
+So whether you’ve resolved to try something new and amazing over the coming twelve months, or just want ideas on how to improve your life – and stick to new habits – then check out these 21 iOS greats.

 Remind yourself: Cheatsheet